yasminsuellen/tkinter-learning-projects/README.md

 ## Installation
 To run these scripts on your local machine, you'll need to have Python and the Tkinter library installed.
 - Download Python - [python.org](https://www.python.org/)
-- Install Tkinter - command 'pip install tk'
+- Install Tkinter - command: pip install tk
+- Install Tkcalendar - pip install tkcalendar

 ## Usage
 1. Clone the repository to your local machine.